-In contemporary families, parents or grandparents occasionally have to send kids from one family group to another, creating situations in which kids fly alone.
-Oddly, standards on the minimum travel age for children flying alone vary, and policies for unaccompanied minors on flights is one area where the big U.S. airlines do not march in lockstep.
+In many families, parents or grandparents occasionally have to send kids from one family group to another, creating situations in which kids fly alone.
+Airline standards about the minimum travel age for children flying alone vary, though, and policies for unaccompanied minors on flights is one area where the big U.S. airlines do not march in lockstep.

 How Old Do You Have to Be to Fly Alone?

-Children younger than five years old cannot travel alone under any circumstances.
-For children between 5 years and whatever the minimum adult age is on a carrier, most airlines provide special unaccompanied minor service.
-Of the 12 large North American lines, only Allegiant and Frontier do not offer an unaccompanied minor option.
-Many airlines also provide unaccompanied minor service for children a few years over the minimum adult age for families nervous about young teens traveling alone.
+Of the 12 large North American airlines, only Allegiant and Frontier do not offer unaccompanied minors the option to fly.
+Many airlines also offer unaccompanied minor service for children a few years over the minimum adult age, which can be a good fit for families nervous about teenagers traveling alone.

 Unaccompanied Minor Services and Fees

-Unaccompanied minors are carefully controlled and monitored by airline personnel throughout the boarding, flight, and arrival phases of the trip, being delivered to the airline by documented adults and retrieved at destination by other documented adults.
+Unaccompanied minors are carefully controlled and monitored by airline personnel throughout the boarding, flight, and arrival phases of the trip.
+Airlines require that unaccompanied minors be delivered to the airline by documented adults and retrieved at destination by other documented adults.

-Typically, airlines avoid booking minors on the last flight of the day or on flights likely to be disrupted by weather or other factors.
+Typically, airlines avoid booking unaccompanied minors on the last flight of the day or on flights likely to be disrupted by weather or other factors.
 Also, bookings on code-shared flights are not allowed.
 Most airlines limit unaccompanied minor service to nonstop or direct flights.
-Alaska, American, and Delta allow unaccompanied minor bookings on some connecting flights, with various schedule limitations.
+Alaska, American, and Delta allow unaccompanied minor bookings on some connecting flights for kids ages eight and older, with various schedule and route limitations.

-The giant airlines charge a base fee of $150 each way plus the applicable adult fare; other lines charge the same or less.
-Conditions around children flying alone are more stringent for international travel.
-Most big international airlines offer similar services; check each line for specifics.
+The big U.S. airlines charge a base fee of $150 each way (though sometimes the fee covers multiple children traveling together) plus the applicable adult fare; other airlines charge the same or less.
+On the airlines that allow unaccompanied minors on international bookings, conditions around children flying alone on those flights are even more stringent.
+Most big international airlines offer similar services, though specifics vary by airline and country.

-Parents of mature, responsible tweens and young teens would do well to compare airlines: Children as young as 12 years can travel on their own on some airlines, while the minimum age on other lines is as high as 15 years.
-Also, with unaccompanied minor fees in the range of $300 round-trip, having a family member buy a round-trip to accompany kids one way on a short trip may actually be less expensive.
+Parents of responsible tweens and young teens would do well to compare flights and airlines, since the minimum age at which children can travel unaccompanied ranges so widely.
+Also, with unaccompanied minor fees in the range of $150 each way, having a family member buy a round-trip ticket to accompany kids one way on a short trip may actually be less expensive.

 Minimum Age to Travel Alone: Taking the Train

-In case you’re not flying, the minimum age to travel alone on Amtrak is 16.
-Amtrak offers unaccompanied minor service between staffed stations on some trains for children between the ages of 13 and 15; check with Amtrak for details.
+Thinking about sending your child on the train instead?
+The minimum age to travel on Amtrak without an adult is 16 on most routes.
+However, Amtrak offers unaccompanied minor service between staffed stations on some trains for children between the ages of 13 and 15.